Dru-Mara/EvalNE/README.md

 * Load and preprocess graphs
 * Obtain general graph statistics
 * Conveniently read node/edge embeddings from files
+* Sample nodes/edges to form train/test/validation sets
-* Compute train/test/validation edge and node splits
+* Different approaches for edge sampling:
-* Sample edges from a network using different criteria
-* Generate false edges using different algorithms
+    * Timestamp based sampling: latest nodes are used for testing
+    * Random sampling: random split of edges in train and test sets
+    * Spanning tree sampling: train set will contain a spanning tree of the graph
+    * Fast depth first search sampling: similar to spanning tree but based of DFS
+* Negative sampling or generation of non-edge pairs using:
+    * Open world assumption: train non-edges do not overlap with train edges
+    * Closed world assumption: train non-edges do not overlap with either train nor test edges
-* Evaluate link prediction and network reconstruction from methods returning:
+* Evaluate LP, SP and NR for methods that output:
     * Node Embeddings
-    * Edge Embeddings
+    * Node-pair Embeddings
     * Similarity scores (e.g. the ones given by LP heuristics)
-* Implements simple embedding vizualization routines
+* Implements simple visualization routines for embeddings and graphs
-* Includes node classification evaluation for Node embedding methods
+* Includes NC evaluation for node embedding methods
-* Provides functions that compute edge embeddings from node feature vectors
+* Provides binary operators to compute edge embeddings from node feature vectors:
     * Average
     * Hadamard
     * Weighted L1
     * Weighted L2
-* Can use any sklearn classifier for LP/NR/NC tasks
+* Can use any scikit-learn classifier for LP/SP/NR/NC tasks
+* Provides routines to run command line commands or functions with a given timeout
-* Includes parameter tuning subroutines
+* Includes hyperparameter tuning based on grid search
-* Implements several evaluation metrics
+* Implements over 10 different evaluation metrics such as AUC, F-score, etc.
 * AUC and PR curves can be provided as output
-* Includes routines to generate tabular output and directly parse it to Latex tables
+* Includes routines to generate tabular outputs and directly parse them to Latex tables

 ## Instalation ##